Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Theoretical Setup and Diagnostic Tools

-We consider an Ising chain of length $N$ with open boundary conditions, where the quantum spins are described by Pauli matrices $\sigma_i^x$, $\sigma_i^y$, and $\sigma_i^z$.
+We consider an Ising chain of length $N$ with open boundary conditions, where the quantum spins are described by Pauli matrices $\sigma_l^x$, $\sigma_l^y$, and $\sigma_l^z$ at site $l$.
 We apply a time-dependent transverse magnetic field with a magnitude $h_z$ that varies like a straight line with slope $\Gamma$ and intercept $h_{z0}$.
-A small constant longitudinal magnetic field of amplitude $h_{x0}$ is also applied.
-In this transverse direction, kicks are applied with an amplitude given by the linear function at time $t=n\tau$, where $n$ is an integer, and $\tau$ is the period of the applied kicks.
-An illustration of the aforementioned field is depicted in Fig. \ref{Homo_field}.
-A system with a time-dependent drive in the form of kicks is called a quenched-field Floquet system.
-The Hamiltonian of the system is defined as follows:
+In the mathematical form, $h_z$ can be represented as $h_z(t)=h_{z0}+\Gamma t$.
+This field is applied in the form of kicks (represented as integer $n$) with period $\tau$.
+A small constant longitudinal magnetic field of amplitude $h_{x0}$ is also applied in order to make the system nonintegrable.